 - Signature.
 The signature block identifies the sender as the project team lead.

 The revised email is a business communication that any organization would be proud of.
 It's been reworked with a professional email format.
 It also conveys the message clearly and succinctly in a businesslike manner.

-Tip: The email could be improved even further by including a professional email signature template such as the ones found in Envato Market Here are three examples of how a professional email signature template could be used:
+Tip: The email could be improved even further by including a professional email signature template such as the ones found in Envato Elements and Envato Market.
+Here are three examples of how a professional email signature template could be used:

 Learn more about how to craft a professional email signature:

 Here's an example of an informal email, rewritten and reformatted to convey a more professional image:

 What changed?
 Let's take a look:

 - Subject line.
 The subject line is more specific, without being accusatory.
 It also includes the words "Please Reply."
 Many experts agree that including phrases like "Please Reply" or "Response Needed" make it more likely that an email recipient will respond.